daniaviladomingo/x264_android/README.md

 ### Build x264 lib for Android ABIs (armeabi-v7a, arm64-v8a, x86, x86_64)

-* execute build_x264.sh
-This script clone x264 repository and build different ABIs for android
+* execute build_x264.sh - This script clone x264 repository and build different ABIs for android

 ```
 # ./build_x264.sh
 ```

+### Build libyuv lib for Android ABIs (armeabi-v7a, arm64-v8a, x86, x86_64)

 This project is based in: [sszhangpengfei encoder] and [doggycoder AndroidLibyuv]